IBM Displaywriter System: Textpack

-Textpack is a proprietary word processing suite developed specifically for the Displaywriter, that was aimed at automating document creation and finalization.
-Though capable of multi-tasking, Textpack is not a general purpose operating system like DOS or CP/M. Instead, it bootstraps directly to a menu of text editing and pagination functions, with additional options to manage Textpack data disks or load one of several IBM supplemental programs, called "Feature Programs".
+Textpack is a proprietary word processing suite developed by IBM specifically for the Displaywriter that was aimed at document creation, pagination and finalization.
+Though this software bootstraps the system and is capable of limited multi-tasking, Textpack is not a general purpose operating system like DOS or CP/M. Instead, it IPLs directly to a menu of text editing and pagination functions, with additional options to manage Textpack data disks or load one of several IBM supplemental programs, called "Feature Programs".
 Textpack was offered in six versions, titled: "E", "1", "2", "3", "4", & "6".
 These versions of Textpack were tiered in functionality, with only basic text editing being offered with the lowest Textpack versions, E and 1.
 More advanced features, such as customizing keyboard macros and menu shortcuts, automatically generating custom headers and footers, automatically processing math equations, or emulating a 3101 or 3270 terminal, were reserved for Textpack 4 or Textpack 6.
 If the Displaywriter system possesses enough RAM, and is running Textpack 4 or 6, it can also load a Feature Program concurrently with a document, and tab between editing the document and the Feature Program in real time.